 - Is the dog non-aggressive?
 Ask questions of the adoption counselors, but remember, not all shelter dogs will have a known history.
 In general, a friendly dog who likes to be petted and touched, is not sensitive to handling, abrupt noises and movement is likely a dog that will adapt and thrive in a new household.

-Also, seriously consider the following when contemplating a rescue as a potential Service Dog:
+What to consider when contemplating a rescue as a potential Service Dog

 1) Select a size / breed that can be trained to assist with your disability and work with you on a needed task(s).
 For example: